j2020v/eng-42-game-listings/README.md

     - As a user I can get all games listing
     - As a user I can read one game listing
     - As a user I want to insert a location to my listing (e.g. 125 London Wall) and I want it on my Db
-    - As a user I want to be able to see a longitude and latitude to my listing
+    - As a user I want to be able to see a longitude and latitude to my listing and be on my Db

 ## Specifications
 - README.md